ElectroWaltx/rock-paper-bruh/README.md

 # rock-paper-bruh
-Random rock paper scissors program
+Random rock paper scissors program.
+Enter the *input* at the prompt,
+Program takes random value out of a list.
+If computer value matches input, it is a *tie* Otherwise, regular "rock, paper scissors" rules are followed.